t3-team/turiyasills-docs-forked/docs/features/small-business.md

    - The super user can Invite user to add to his/her team, make a user an admin and also remove user.
    - This allows them to review activities, monitor credit usage, and manage processes effectively.

-With the Business plan in place, the organization is equipped to proceed with the assessment workflow seamlessly.
+With the Pro plan in place, the organization is equipped to proceed with the assessment workflow seamlessly.

 ## Recruitment Automation Workflow - Pro Plan